Mount Morris Bank Building: The banking years

 The Mount Morris Bank was organized in December 1880 when Harlem was being transformed from a suburb into an urban residential neighborhood, connected to downtown commercial and residential districts by the new Manhattan Railway Company lines.
 The bank initially rented space at 133 East 125th Street, just west of Lexington Avenue.

 Construction began on its new building – which was selected by competition and located at 81, 83, and 85 East 125th Street – on April 3, 1883 and was completed on February 1, 1884, although the bank, occupying the main floor, moved in by late 1883.
 Like its plainer neighbors, the building was designed for a mix of commercial and residential use.
 The basement, partially above ground, was initially occupied by the Mount Morris Safe Deposit Company at #83, which built and owned the building.
 There were six apartments on four floors above the commercial space, plus an attic.
 The apartments – called "The Morris" – were completely separated from the banking portion of the building.
 They had their own entrance at #81 and were served by an elevator, but they barely lasted two decades: by the early twentieth century the apartments were converted into offices.

 Architects Lamb & Rich utilized rock-faced sandstone in the Romanesque Revival style for the bank portions of the structure and red Philadelphia brick cladding for the residential portion in the Queen Anne style.

 At the time, the New York Central Railroad ran in an open cut along Park Avenue, with a (below-grade) station at 125th Street.
 The building's location was thus convenient for commuters as well as for commerce.

 In 1889-90 the building was doubled in size using the adjacent lot on its north (Park Avenue) side, in an expansion designed by the original architects, which included a basement entrance at 1820 Park Avenue.
 In 1912, architect Frank A. Rooke removed the front stoops and stairs, which projected onto the public sidewalk, and rebuilt the entranceways.

 In 1913 the Mount Morris Bank became a branch of the Corn Exchange Bank, the first New York City bank to establish local branches.

+The Corn Exchange Bank had previously operated its Harlem branch at 153 West 125th Street and then 101 West 125th Street.
 The Corn Exchange Bank merged with Chemical Bank in 1954 and became the Chemical Corn Exchange Bank.
 Chemical closed the branch in the mid 1960s and moved its operations to a new location nearby, following which various commercial tenants and a church occupied the building.
 New York City took title in 1972 for back taxes.